 Today was Picture Day at the elementary school Sami attends.
-It was the last Picture Day that I will pay Lifetouch good money for, in anticipation of that envelope of three-by-fives and wallets to pass out to relatives out of state and overseas.
+It was the last Picture Day that I will pay Lifetouch good money for class photos, for an envelope of three-by-fives and wallets to pass out to relatives out-of-state and overseas.
 Samantha is in fifth grade this year; next year she will be joining her brother at the middle school.
 After 12 years fixed at the school by our home, we will be finally moving on at the end of the school year.
 I think I need a tissue… there’s something in my eye.

 I tend not to be a hugely sentimental person, but I do hold tight to certain memories, especially as I am forced to acknowledge the fact that the kids are growing up very quickly.
 I have already two in high school.
 In another two years, we’ll be sending the oldest off to college or the military.
 It seems like not too long ago that they were babies.
 It wasn’t that long ago that they were babies.

 I suppose I enjoy scrapbooking for that nostalgic sentimentality.
 Even with the ease of Shutterfly and other digital photo book options, I still like the tactile nature of laying out pages, cutting paper, picking out cute little embellishments to accent the photos.
 The kids each have several albums: a birth-PreK, kinder-high school, a baby book album with their firsts, and one for Fifth Grade Outdoor Science School.
 Each album is the product of stress, lots of love, and money- scrapbooking isn’t exactly cheap.
 However I have given in a bit: for the kids’ weeklong Scout camps and hikes, I order photobooks from Shutterfly.
 Let’s face it, it’s much easier to digitally ‘scrapbook’ 139 camp photos.
 And it takes up much less space.